vedtam/home_bot/README.md

 ### About this project

-While learning about ML and NLP and I have created a little starter project, a Bot for IoT applications, using NLTK (natural language toolkit).
+While learning about ML and NLP I have created a little starter project, a Bot for IoT applications, using NLTK (natural language toolkit).

 ### To learn about NLP techniques and NLTK